fullobug/gttp/README.md

 **Why this?**

 1. I am just learning stuff and trying things out.
 I have very little formal training or knowledge in c as you might guess looking at the code ;-)
-2. The key feature here is use of sqlite for storing connection related info (not all info but some) - not in memory structures.
+2. The key feature here is use of sqlite for storing data and serving them directly vs use of db server etc
 3. Lots and lots needs to be done.
 All comments, criticism, improvements etc welcome
 4. Right now it serves a json file of countries from the country table for all requests.
 Doesn't parse the request URL etc.
 5. I have not figured out stuff like keeping directory structure clean, so modify Makefile before you compile.